PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidMultipleTypesParameter.md

 ## Description

-Parameter should not have more than one type specifier.
+Parameters should not have more than one type specifier.
+Multiple type specifiers on parameters will cause a runtime error.

 ## How

-Make each parameter has only 1 type spcifier.
+Ensure each parameter has only 1 type spcifier.

 ## Example